847-929-9492

-On attic inspections we ask the homeowner how often they go in the attic.
+When we perform attic inspections, we ask the homeowner how often they go in the attic.
 95% of the time the answer is I have only once or twice.

-In the rare case where space is hard to come by ( think Manhattan) an attic is the most cost effective way to add usable square footage to the home.
+In the rare case where space is hard to come by an attic is the most cost effective way to add usable square footage, for storage, to the home.
 But, how is this done without compromising the intended R-Value of the insulation.

-There are several considerations I discuss with homeowners when determining wether or not storage is possible.
+There are several considerations I discuss with homeowners when determining whether or not storage is possible.

-• Most attics are vented ( unconditioned) meaning they are intended to be the same or as close to the same as the outside temperature as possible
+• Most attics are vented, meaning they are intended to be the same or as close to the same as the outside temperature as possible

-• Much of the stored items may be difficult to access if the attic opening is small
+• Many of the stored items may be difficult to access if the attic opening is small

 Additional Factors Include